 Gender Pay Gap Employer Statement

-Bank Australia is committed to continuing to improve its positive Gender Pay Gap results, by ensuring pay equity across the workforce, and not discriminating based on gender, background or identity.
-Our recruitment process targets balanced gender representation for shortlisted candidates and interview panels.
-Every year, we audit our remuneration increases for potential gender gaps.
-This assessment considers factors such as performance, skill set and experience, tenure at the bank and differences in roles.
-We have been doing this for 5 years and the number of required adjustments has reduced substantially.
+Bank Australia is committed to continuing to improve its Gender Pay Gap by ensuring pay equity across its workforce, and not discriminating based on gender, background or identity.
+Our recruitment process targets balanced gender representation for shortlisted candidates and interview panels, and at least half the interview panel are required to have completed the Bank’s Recruitment & Selection Training and Unconscious Bias Training.
+Every year, the Bank audits remuneration increases for potential gender gaps.
+This assessment considers factors such as performance, skill set experience and differences in roles.
+We have been doing this for 6 years and the number of required adjustments annually has reduced substantially.

 Need help?